 Every month I get emails and calls from developers and real estate sales people asking me to bring my tour group to their “project”.
 They offer me a 10 to 25% commission if any of my tour clients buy.
 I politely decline.

-First of all, I think it is a huge conflict of interest for a tour operator to accept a commission or kick back.
-Not selling anything during the tours is the only way I can honestly tell you the truth about various areas in Panama.
-For example there are many areas in the Azuero Pensinula where there are severe water problems – like no water!
-If I were dishonest or getting paid commission, I would perhaps not mention that to you then show you properties in those areas anyway in hopes that you would buy property so I could get a commission.
+First of all, I think it is a huge conflict of interest for a tour operator to accept a commission or kickback.
+Not selling anything during the tours is the only way we can honestly tell you the truth about various areas in Panama.
+For example, there are many areas in the Azuero Peninsula where there are severe water problems – like no water!
+If we were dishonest or getting paid commission, we would perhaps not mention that to you then show you properties in those areas anyway in hopes that you would buy property so we could get a commission.
 That’s UNETHICAL.
-I don’t do business that way!
+We don’t do business that way!